 Every evening, the river comes alive with the magic of the aarti (worship with fire), as lamps are lit, prayers are offered, and small candles are floated down the river.
 A visit to this holy city will give you great insight into some of what makes India tick.

 Haridwari sits alongside the Ganges River near Rishikesh, at the base of the Shivalik mountain range in Uttarakhand.
 Trains from major cities all over India stop at Haridwar on their way to Dehradun.
 For those coming from Delhi to Haridwar, it takes a minimum of four hours to get there by train or six hours by road.

 The nearest airport is Dehradun's Jolly Grant Airport, about 40 kilometers (25 miles) north of Haridwar.
 Travel time from the airport to Haridwar is about an hour.
 Expect to pay 1,600 rupees upwards in a taxi.
 Shubh Yatra Travels offers a reliable service.

-When to Visit
+When to Go

 Summers, from April to July, get very hot in Haridwar.
 Temperatures hover around 40 degrees Celsius (104 degrees Fahrenheit).
-The clean water of the Ganges is really refreshing though.
+The clean water of the Ganges is really refreshing though, and May to June is regarded as peak season.
 The monsoon season, from July to September, is unsuitable to taking a dip in the Ganges as the river bank becomes unstable and currents are strong because of the rain.